Area-Technology/shields-api-contract/README.md

 contract MyContract is ShieldsAPIConsumer {

   function myFunction() public {
-    // Any methods in the ShieldsAPI contract can be accessed this this way string memory svg = ShieldsAPI.getShieldSVG(1);
+    // Any methods in the ShieldsAPI contract can be accessed this way string memory svg = ShieldsAPI.getShieldSVG(1);
   }